-- ⇒ Introduce the ALT to the other teachers & staff. - ⇒ Explain a typical school day to the ALT. - ⇒ Let the ALT know where they will eat lunch on their visit.
-If they are to eat with a class, let them know if they should wait in the teachers' room or go to the class-room themselves.

-\Rightarrow Show the ALT:

-- \Rightarrow Around the school.

-- ⇒ How to use the photocopier & other equipment.

-- \Rightarrow Where supplies are kept.

-- \Rightarrow Where they can park.

-- ⇒ Where they can put their coat, or change clothes.

-\Rightarrow Give the ALT:

-- \Rightarrow A translated copy of the school timetable (lesson times, lunchtime etc.) - ⇒ A translated seating plan of the office (teachers' name, subject and HR class). - ⇒ Your email address and/or phone number(s) so they can contact you about lesson plans and in case of illness or emergencies. - ⇒ Class lists, with kanji name + reading (hiragana or rōmaji).
+- $\circ$ $\;$ Introduce the ALT to the other teachers & staff. - Explain a typical school day to the ALT. - Let the ALT know where they will eat lunch on their visit.
+If they are to eat with a class, let them know if they should wait in the teachers' room or go to the classroom themselves. - Show the ALT: - Around the school. - How to use the photocopier & other equipment. - Where supplies are kept. - Where they can park. - Where they can put their coat or change clothes. - Give the ALT: - A translated copy of the school timetable (lesson times, lunchtime, etc.) - A translated office seating plan (teachers' name, subject, and HR class). - Your email address and/or phone number(s) so they can contact you about lesson plans and in case of illness or emergencies. - Class lists, with kanji name + reading (hiragana or rōmaji).